Maximilianos/articles/articles/spying-stubbing.md

 ---
-title: Spying and Stubbing in JavaScript
+title: Testing: Spying & Stubbing in JavaScript
 description: Testing software applications is very important
              but testing comes with its own set of concepts and tools that one must become familiar with.
 In